richardso21/eyePause/README.md

-# eyePause 👀⏸
+# eyePause 1.0 👀⏸
-**This app is still in active development.**

-Take periodic rests from your computer screen with the help of eyePause.
-Running in the background, it will handle all the timing and alert you when it's time to step away.
+Take periodic rests from your computer screen with the help of eyePause!
+Running in the background, it will alert you when it's time to step away.
+Preset to take 5-minute breaks every 30 minutes, but can be configured in the eyePause menu.

-Built using trusty Electron and electron-forge.
+Built using Electron on Javascript.
 Works right out of the box, ***supported on Windows, macOS and Linux!***